-Hamburg, Germany’s second largest city, prides itself to be the “most beautiful city in the world”.
+Hamburg, Germany’s second-largest city, prides itself to be the “most beautiful city in the world”.
 Obviously, this catchphrase is highly exaggerated.

 I’m sure the maritime charm and traditional openness to the entire world will amaze you.

-Now, this Comprehensive Guide to Hamburg will take you to the city’s most beautiful corners.
+Hence, this Comprehensive Guide to Hamburg will take you to the city’s most beautiful corners.